keystonejs/create-keystone-app/create-keystone-app/starter/README.md

 We recommend you use this alongside our [getting started walkthrough](https://keystonejs.com/docs/walkthroughs/getting-started-with-create-keystone-app) which will walk you through what you get as part of this starter.

-If you want an overview of all the features Keystone offers, check out our [why Keystone](https://keystonejs.com/why-keystone) page.
+If you want an overview of all the features Keystone offers, check out our [features](https://keystonejs.com/why-keystone#features) page.

 ## Some Quick Notes On Getting Started